esotericenderman/inflamity/docs/FEATURES.md

 - Fire protection now protects even better against fire damage.
 Full fire protection makes you completely immune to fire.
 - Fire protection will sometimes prevent durability loss from fire, with full fire protection preventing all durability loss.
-- Fire protection will reduce even further the time that an entity is on fire, again scaling with the fire protection level.

 ## Flint and Steel